-We are here to help you from start to finish.
-Whether you're a first time freshman, transfer or international student, every student can use some support during this exciting change.
-The information below will guide you through your first year at LaGuardia and connect you with all the opportunities and resources available for a smart start in your academic career.
+Whether you're a first-time freshman, transfer or international student, you'll be looking for support during this exciting change.
+The information below will guide you through your first year at LaGuardia and connect you with opportunities and resources for a smart start to your academic career.

 ✓ Settle your tuition bill – Avoid the risk of your classes being canceled.
-Review CUNYfirst to make sure your payment balance is less than $200.(If you have already enrolled in a tuition payment plan, then your classes are secured). ✓ Get your LAGCC ID card – stop by the C-Building, Room C-115 to pick up your Student ID card and officially feel like a LaGuardian! ✓ Unlock your My LaGuardia page and student email - one week after you register for classes your personalized student page and email will be ready for use.
-Access it daily to stay in the know on your academic status, info from your professors and your advising team, financial aid status, job and internship opportunities, emergency alerts, student discounts and more. ✓ Purchase your textbooks and supplies – once you know what books are required for your classes you may buy them at our bookstore.
-Note: You can use the leftover money from your Pell Grant to get a book advance to help pay for books. ✓ Explore campus resources and activities – As a new member of our community, you now have access to a number of support services, activities, and events on campus that will enhance your personal and professional development. ✓ Review your class schedule on CUNYfirst – Check your class schedule the night before or the morning of your classes, there may be last minute changes to the room that your class will be held in. ✓ Attend class – One of the keys to success is “showing up.”
-Only attend the classes on your schedule and check in with your advising team each semester to make sure you're on the right track to graduation.
+Review CUNYfirst to make sure your payment balance is less than $200.
+Note: If you have already enrolled in a tuition payment plan, then your classes are secured.. ✓ Get your LAGCC ID card – Stop by the C-Building, Room 115, to pick up your Student ID card and officially feel like a LaGuardian! ✓ Unlock your My LaGuardia page and student email - You'll get a personalized student page and email one week after you register for classes.
+Access it daily for Degree Audit, ePortfolio, CUNYfirst and Blackboard. ✓ Purchase your textbooks and supplies – Once you know what books are required for your classes you may buy them at our bookstore.
+Note: You can use the leftover money from your Pell Grant to get a book advance to help pay for books. ✓ Explore campus resources and activities – As a LaGuardian, you can access a number of support services, and can get involved in clubs/organizations and events on campus. ✓ Review your class schedule on CUNYfirst – Check your class schedule the night before or the morning of your classes, as the room location could change last-minute. ✓ Attend class – One of the keys to success is simply showing up.
+Only attend the classes on your schedule, and check in with your advising team each semester to make sure you're on the right track to graduation.

 First Year Seminar

-This is your opportunity to take a closer look at your chosen major and your career plan, or explore other majors that you may find intriguing and may want to pursue.
-You’ll cover valuable information on how to evaluate your existing study skills and continue your academic success.
+The First Year Seminar (FYS) is the gateway to adjusting to life at LaGuardia.
+This is your opportunity to take a closer look at your chosen major and career plan, explore other majors that interest you and learn study skills.
 Your seminar is taught by faculty in your major and supported by advisors and students who help ensure that you are on the right track to graduation.

 Be sure to register for your major’s First Year Seminar course on CUNYfirst.

-David Bimbi, First Year Seminar for Health Science
+David Bimbi, First Year Seminar for Health Science (HSF)

-""I think the most important aspect of the HSF are the modules focused on being a successful student, e.g., time management, habits of mind, study skills, learning styles.
+""I think the most important aspect of the HSF are the modules focused on being a successful student (e.g. time management, habits of mind, study skills, learning styles).
 These skills will help students succeed regardless of their major.
-I see myself as an information resource, source of support, and overall “cheerleader” and “advocate” for students.
+I see myself as an information resource, source of support and overall cheerleader and advocate for students."

-Featured Student Success Mentors
+Featured Student Success Mentor

-At the age of five, my family and I journeyed to America from Mexico to pursue the famous American dream of success.
+"At the age of five, my family and I journeyed to America from Mexico to pursue the famous American dream of success.
 Without knowing one word in English as a child, I have blossomed into a successful young student.
-Upon graduating from LaGuardia Community College with an A.A. degree in Psychology, I transferred to Lehman College with the intent to receive a Bachelor’s degree in Social Work.
+Upon graduating from LaGuardia Community College with an A.A. degree in psychology, I transferred to Lehman College with the intent to receive a bachelor's degree in social work.
 By being an SSM, I along with other SSMs are addressing the obstacles and challenges freshmen students from minority groups face when pursuing a higher education.
-I intend to convey a message of perseverance and determination to students who may have also faced similar challenges as immigrants.
+I intend to convey a message of perseverance and determination to students who may have also faced similar challenges as immigrants."

-My Campus Events - Fall 2017
+My Campus Events - Spring 2018

 It’s never too early to plan your next steps after LaGuardia.
 Meet with your Transfer and Career Advisors to develop an academic plan that sets you on the right path to meet your future goals.

-Check out upcoming events
+Check out more upcoming events at LaGuardia.